Week 3: Conditionals, recursion, and frutiful functions#

 Now, you will implement the Ackermann function using recursion.

-The Ackermann function, \(A(m, n)\), is defined as:
+The Ackermann function,

 Try the following examples to see if your solution is correct: